 Instructions

-• Cover and cook on high for 6-8 hours until the beans are tender and soft.
+• Cover and cook on high for 6–8 hours until the beans are tender.

-• Serve with a spoonful of rice in each bowl and enjoy!
+• Serve warm with rice if desired and enjoy!

 Recipe Notes